Italian Peruvians

 Italian Peruvians (italo-peruviani; ítalo-peruanos) are Peruvian-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to Peru during the Italian diaspora, or Italian-born people in Peru.
 Among European Peruvians, Italians were the second largest group of immigrants to settle in the country.
 Italian immigration in Peru began in the colonial era, during the Spanish Viceroyalty of Peru.

-However, the peak of Italian immigrants occurred after Peruvian independence, between 1840 and 1880, with the guano export boom.
+Peak Italian immigration occurred after Peruvian independence, between 1840 and 1880, with the guano export boom.
 In the following years, from 1914 to 1950, waves of Italian immigration followed due to the two world wars, which destroyed most of the Italian cities, while other Italians arrived from Argentina and Brazil, mainly merchants, peasants and technicians, who then formed families in Peru, where they settled permanently.